sergefdrv/sergefdrv/README.md

 ## About Me

 Hi! 👋 I'm Sergey Fedorov, an Independent Research Engineer.
 I'm mostly interested in designing practical, full-featured, composable, and configurable fault-tolerant replication systems, as well as exploring clear and expressive ways to implement them.
 I'm also enthusiastic about exploring alternative programming models for distributed computing.
-I think that decentralized Byzantine-fault tolerant mechanisms will dominate in future computing systems, and I'm very excited about working towards that.
+I think that decentralized Byzantine-fault tolerant mechanisms should dominate in future computing systems, and I'm very excited about working towards that.

-I see myself best as someone discovering smart solutions to hard problems and doing this for the common good.
+I like to think of myself as someone discovering smart solutions to hard problems and doing this for the common good.
 In that, I believe in open source, open innovation and collaboration.

 This is why I decided to found [Replica_IO](https://replica-io.dev/), an open-source framework for building practical distributed replication mechanisms.
 If you're also excited about this initiative, feel free to contact me!
 Let's make a breakthrough in designing and implementing distributed replication protocols for the future of decentralized computing 🚀